 From July 21, 2005, the RMB is permitted to fluctuate within a narrow and managed band against a basket of certain foreign currencies.
-For U.S. dollar against RMB, there was depreciation of approximately 6.5% and 2.5% in the years ended December 31, 2020 and 2021, respectively.
+For U.S. dollar against RMB, there was depreciation of approximately 2.5% and appreciation of 9.2% in the years ended December 31, 2021 and 2022, respectively.
 It is difficult to predict how market forces or PRC or U.S. government policy may impact the exchange rate between the RMB and the U.S. dollar in the future.